-- Depending on when you purchased your SAP BO solution, you may not have access to CSs.
-In that case, you’ll need a conversion to the new licensing model that supports CSs.
+- Depending on when you purchased your SAP BO solution, you may not have access to CSS.
+In that case, you’ll need a conversion to the new licensing model that supports CSS.

 “Concurrent session licenses do not guarantee access to a system.”

 Within user licensing, each individual must be set up in the CMC to access the software with connection type “named user”.
 In this case, the individual is licensed.
-This type of licenses guarantee access.
+This type of licenses guarantees access.
 Just to be clear: individuals whose connection is covered by user licenses do not consume concurrent session licenses.
 User licenses are not specific to a single deployment.
 This means they can be shared across multiple deployments.